odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 composer require php-di/php-di
 ```

-To access the configuration data within the application, install the `zend-config` package.
+To access the configuration data within the application, install the `selective/config` package.

 ```
-composer require zendframework/zend-config
+composer require selective/config
 ```

 For testing purpose we are installing [phpunit](https://phpunit.de/) as development dependency with the `--dev` option: